SoptikHa2/crapi-csharp-wrapper/README.md

 You can use simmilar process to get clan `wr.GetClan("9Y8888RC");`, or tournament.

 You can search for clans using `wr.SearchForClans("Clash", 10000, 10, 40);`.
 This will search for clans with name "Clash", score at least 10000 and member count between 10 and 40.
-Some of these values may be omitted (by passing `null`), but at least one must be there.
+Some of these values may be omitted (by passing `null`), but at least one have to be there.
 Name must be at least 3 characters long.
 For example `wr.SearchForClans(null, null, null, 30);` will search for all clans with at most 30 members.

 > After every request, API response in JSON format is stored in `wr.ServerResponse`.
 If you miss some feature, take a look if it isn't in server response.
 If it is, create github issue and let me know.
 If it isn't, create [API issue](https://github.com/cr-api/cr-api/issues) so API developers can add this feature.

 ## Use wrapper Async

-You can even use this wrapper async - that means, you can order 20 player requests and do something instead of waiting for wrapper to finish.
+You can even use this wrapper async - that means, you can order 20 player requests and do something while waiting for wrapper to finish.

 > You have to write this code to special method -> do not throw this into Main!
-Make method like `static async void DoSomething()` (async keyword!)
+Make method like `async void DoSomething()` (async keyword!)

 > You have to add new using: `using System.Threading.Tasks;`